 The UF College of Veterinary Medicine serves our local community and animals throughout the state of Florida, and the veterinary medical profession nationwide and beyond through shared resources.

 Extension is a partnership between state, federal, and county governments to provide scientific knowledge and expertise to the public.
-At the University of Florida, Extension is located in the Institute of Food and Agricultural Sciences (IFAS), and the College of Veterinary Medicine houses Veterinary Extension, providing information relevant to residents of the state of Florida on aquatic animals, equine research, beef and dairy cattle, and poultry.
+At UF, Extension is located in the Institute of Food and Agricultural Sciences (IFAS), and the College of Veterinary Medicine houses Veterinary Extension, providing information relevant to residents of the state of Florida on aquatic animals, equine research, beef and dairy cattle, and poultry.

-Operation Catnip is a nonprofit organization offering free spay/neuter and vaccines for unowned free-roaming community cats from Alachua County, Florida.
-Our clinics are run entirely by volunteers (veterinarians, vet technicians and other trained volunteers) and are capable of sterilizing over 200 cats in a matter of hours.
+Operation Catnip, founded at UF in 1998, is a nonprofit organization offering free spay/neuter and vaccines for unowned free-roaming community cats from Alachua County, Florida.
+Our clinics are run entirely by volunteers, including veterinarians, veterinary technicians and other trained volunteers, and are capable of sterilizing over 200 cats in a matter of hours.

-Pets Are Wonderful Support (PAWS) is a volunteer organization run by veterinary students of the University of Florida College of Veterinary Medicine that aims to improve the quality of life for people with disabling illnesses by offering free veterinary care.
+Pets Are Wonderful Support (PAWS) is a volunteer organization run by veterinary students at the University of Florida College of Veterinary Medicine, aiming to improve the quality of life for people with disabling illnesses by offering free veterinary care to their pets.

 Interested in volunteering to help animals in need?
 We've got you!
 Visit our volunteer opportunities page for more information about specific ways that you can become involved.

 The Visual Guides of Animal Reproduction database (formerly called the Drost Project) is a quick reference guide for veterinary students, teachers, and practicing veterinarians.